A graduate laboratory experiment to set up a photon-counting detector using MKIDs: Introduction

 \section{Introduction}

 Over the past two decades, there has been a significant increase in research and development of new detectors that operate at cryogenic temperatures leveraging the phenomenon of superconductivity~\cite{Booth1996, Morozov2021}.
-While detectors based on semiconductors have already achieved high performances~\cite{Hewitt1994}, the smaller band gap of superconductors offers the potential for higher sensitivities and better energy resolutions.
+While detectors based on semiconductors are an established technology that has already achieved remarkable performance~\cite{Hewitt1994}, the significantly smaller band gap of superconductors allows for higher sensitivities and better energy resolutions.
 Recent and promising devices of this kind are Microwave Kinetic Inductance Detectors (MKIDs)~\cite{Ulbricht2021}, first proposed in 2003 by researchers from the California Institute of Technology and the Jet Propulsion Laboratory~\cite{Day2003}.
 An MKID consists of a superconducting resonator whose resonant frequency changes in response to the absorption of photons.
 In addition to their high sensitivity when used as photon detectors, MKIDs can be arranged in multiplexed arrays.
-This allows for the readout of multiple detectors using a single electrical connection carrying signals at different frequencies, implementing a technique known as microwave multiplexing.
-In a cryogenic experiment, multiplexing can be used to simplify the experimental setup inside the cryostat, reducing the heat carried by electrical connections.
+This allows for the readout of multiple detectors using a single electrical connection carrying signals at different frequencies.
+In a cryogenic experiment, multiplexing can be used to simplify the experimental setup inside the cryostat, reducing the heat carried by electrical connections and thus addressing one of the major limitations in constructing large arrays of cryogenic devices.
+Among the various superconducting detectors employed in the infrared to ultraviolet range, MKIDs stand out as a noteworthy solution thanks to their ease of fabrication, simple multiplexing scheme, and fast response times, having already been employed in arrays of $\sim 10$k pixels for astrophysics research~\cite{Ulbricht2021}.
+Furthermore, their simple design and control make them a valuable didactic tool for researchers and students looking to familiarize themselves with many fundamental techniques and laboratory instruments in the superconducting quantum technologies field.

-Postgraduate laboratory experiences provide students with an opportunity to develop their experimental skills and apply their theoretical knowledge, serving as a hands-on introduction to current research and technologies.
-Working on a complex cryogenic project from start to finish also offers direct experience in the operation of many important instruments tied to multiple disciplines, from electronics to quantum mechanics, while facing the various practical problems that will inevitably arise.
-This paper presents the experimental activities carried out by six students at the Cryogenics Laboratory of Università degli Studi di Milano-Bicocca.
-Leveraging the resources of a previous work~\cite{mezzena_development_2020}, a single photon detector employing MKIDs was set up and characterized over the course of two semesters.